 DPT Student Life

 Students join our program with a wide variety of academic and cultural backgrounds and experiences.
 The program fosters an environment where we can all learn from one another - faculty, students, and staff.
-We also participate in numerous outreach events targeted to underrepresented populations in the physical therapy profession.
+We also participate in numerous outreach events targeted to medically, economically, or educationally disadvantaged populations in the physical therapy profession.

 We offer elective opportunities to provide care from the Mission District in the heart of the city to an international experience in Malawi.
 Students can also participate in the Saturday UCSF Community Clinic at the Mission Bay Faculty Practice and Health & Wellness Center and get involved in student government and groups.